 - The other driver could be conning you : You risk being a victim of insurance fraud and being taken advantage of by the other driver.

-Not reporting an accident can weigh on your mind and can have you second-guessing yourself and wondering if the decision not to report an accident will come back and impact you in the future.
+Not reporting an accident can weigh on your mind and can have you second-guessing yourself and wondering if the decision not to report an accident will come back and impact your car insurance quotes in the future.